pedroguarderas/mau/README.md

 Main example
 ------------

-In the sources below is developed a complete example of a MAUT model, the package **mau** is employed to load utilities defined in the file `utilities.txt`, automatically the script with utilies is built and saved in the local working directory, after that with `Eval.Utilities` every function is evaluated over the columns of the index table, the names for utilities were previously standarized with `Stand.String`.
+In the sources below is developed a complete example of a decision model, the package **mau** is employed to load utilities defined in the file `utilities.txt`, provided in the package itself, automatically the script with utilies is built and saved in the local working directory, after that with `Eval.Utilities` every function is evaluated over the columns of the index table, the names for utilities were previously standarized with `Stand.String`.
 With another file `tree.csv` the decision tree associated to the MAUT model is built and every weight and relative weight assigned with the `Make.Decision.Tree` function, in addition the whole model with utilies of every criteria is obtained with `Compute.Model`.
-The simulation of constrained weights is made with `Sim.Const.Weights`, the result could be employed for a sensitivy test of the decision model regarding concentrated weights variation.
+The simulation of constrained weights is made with `Sim.Const.Weights`, the result could be employed for a sensitivy test of the decision model under a variation of weights.

 ``` r
 # Loading packages --------------------------------------------------------------------------------